lipe-dev/lipe-dev.github.io-legacy/posts/how-to-deploy-to-github-pages-with-github-actions.md

 First of all, you will need your project (do I even have to say that?).

 In my case, I'll be using my own website as an example.
-This website is build with Next.js.
+This website is built with Next.js.
 Next.js has the ability to generate a static website (plain old HTML + CSS + JS) that can be run directly in the browser.
-Here are a few tips for a different kind of websites:
+Here are a few tips for different kind of projects:

 - **Plain HTML**: If you are building a plain html static website, you are good to go!
 Skip to the next step.
-- **React project**: You will need to know about the `build` script, that generates a production ready build of your project.
+- **React project**: You will need to know about the `build` script.
+It generates a production ready build of your project.
-- **Next.js project**: In next, you will need to know about the `build` and `export` scripts, that will make the website ready for deploy.
+- **Next.js project**: With Next, you will need to know about the `build` and `export` scripts, that will make the website ready for deploy.
-- **Any other whatever.js project**: You probably have gotten the gist of it by now, just see the docs of your framework on how to make a production build.
+- **Any other whatever.js project**: You probably got the gist of it by now, just see the docs of your framework on how to make a production build.

 #### REALLY Important Info:

-If your project **CANNOT** contain server side rendering (code that runs on the server side after the build) for this.
+Your project **CANNOT** contain server side rendering (code that runs on the server side after the build) for this.
 Github pages can only serve a static HTML in the end, there is no server running behind that we can take control of.

 For instance, my website has Next.js' `getStaticProps` employed in some pages.
 While this **is** server side code, it only runs at build time and that's fine.
 If I had been using `getServerSideProps` anywhere it wouldn't work.
 In that case, I would have to rewrite my code to make data fetching and other stuff that might be going on in the server side to happen at run time on the client side (like instead of querying a database directly, we would instead do a `fetch` on an API)